bbauska/UC-Davis-Inter-jQuery/readme.md

 turn some, or something like that, and each time a value gets added to the turn some, you can increase that variable.
 If a one is rolled, you&apos;re going to subtract that from that player&apos;s score.
-They lose those points for that turn.
+They lose those points for that turn.</p>

-Just by adding one more property into the game data, you could add that feature in fairly easily.
+<p>Just by adding one more property into the game data, you could add that feature
+in fairly easily.
 You just have to remember to update the rules.
 But that&apos;s just one way of updating the scheme.
 There are other easy ways you could make some better graphics or better interface, make it look nicer, make it clear whose turn